EBOLA VIRUS IN WEST AFRICA: Health and Travel Advisories

 For more information click here.

 The CUMC Student Health Service is closely monitoring the information and recommendations from the Center for Disease Control and the New York City Department of Health in regard to the Ebola virus outbreak in West Africa, with more cases appearing each week.
-In response to the unprecedented outbreak of Ebola in Liberia, Guinea, Sierra Leone, Nigeria, and the Democratic Republic of the Congo, the Centers for Disease Control and Prevention (CDC) is urging all United States residents to avoid non-essential travel to these countries.
+In response to the unprecedented outbreak of Ebola in Liberia, Guinea and Sierra Leone, the Centers for Disease Control and Prevention (CDC) is urging all United States residents to avoid non-essential travel to these countries.
 CUMC Student Health wants to make sure our students are aware of this warning and has developed a protocol, described below, to help protect the health of our students who must travel to this area.

-If you have to travel to Liberia, Guinea, Sierra Leone, Nigeria, or the Democratic Republic of the Congo, you must adhere to the following protocol:
+If you have to travel to Liberia, Guinea, Sierra Leone, or Mali, you must adhere to the following protocol:

 - Prior to your trip, come to the CUMC Student Health Service for medical advice.